eea/clms-api-docs/source/download.md

 The _Nomenclature of Territorial Units for Statistics_ (NUTS) is a standard used to define the boundaries of the countries and sub-country divisions in the European Union.

-If you want to crop the DataSet to a given NUTS region, you need to know that the CLMS Portal allows the use of NUTS 0, NUTS 1, NUTS 2 and NUTS 3 codes, which you need to pass when requesting the download.
+If you want to crop the DataSet to a given NUTS region, you need to know that the CLMS Website allows the use of NUTS 0, NUTS 1, NUTS 2 and NUTS 3 codes, which you need to pass when requesting the download.

 ### Restriction by bounding box